godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 We then get the correct :ref:`Spatial <class_Spatial>` node holding the mesh and set its visibility to ``enable``.

-This function may be a little confusing, try to think of it like this: We're enabling/disabling the proper nodes for ``size`` using ``enabled``.
+This function may be a little confusing; try to think of it like this: We're enabling/disabling the proper nodes for ``size`` using ``enabled``.
 This is so we cannot pick up health for a size that is not visible, and so only the mesh for the proper size will be visible.

 ______

 Finally, let's look at ``trigger_body_entered``.

-The first thing we do is see whether or not the body that just entered has a method/function called ``add_health``.
+The first thing we do is check whether or not the body that has just entered has a method/function called ``add_health``.
 If it does, we then call ``add_health`` and pass in the health provided by the current kit size.

 Then we set ``respawn_timer`` to ``RESPAWN_TIME`` so the player has to wait before the player can get health again.
 Finally, call ``kit_size_change_values``,